awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 + `--iops` – The new amount of Provisioned IOPS for the DB instance, expressed in I/O operations per second\.
 + `--apply-immediately` – Use `--apply-immediately` to apply changes immediately\.
 Use `--no-apply-immediately` \(the default\) to apply changes during the next maintenance window\.

-### RDS API<a name="User_PIOPS.Increase.api"></a>
+### Amazon RDS API<a name="User_PIOPS.Increase.api"></a>

-To change the Provisioned IOPS settings for a DB instance, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\.
+To change the Provisioned IOPS settings for a DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\.
 Set the following parameters:
 + `StorageType` – Set to `io1` for Provisioned IOPS\.
 + `AllocatedStorage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
 + `Iops` – The new IOPS rate for the DB instance, expressed in I/O operations per second\.